AIP21/WAT-Vis/README.md

 9. Option to show lines hidden by the threshold (To view nether travel or deaths).
 11. Import a background image of the data's world so that you can see where players are.
 12. **Extensive** configuration for almost everything
-13. Ability to export a view of all the data in one image.
-(Still kinda buggy, gotta fix it)
+13. Ability to export a view of all the data in one image or take a screenshot of the current view.
-14. And some other stuff I forgot to write here.
+15. And some other stuff I forgot to write here.

 # Data Format
 The log data is formatted in a specific way, and can only be read in that way (I might change that in the future).
 Here is an example line of data: